No topic

 • Low, transparent fees starting from 0.33% depending on the currency, which are often lower than the 2–3% charged by credit cards for foreign spending.

-• Global access with one debit card that works in 150+ countries with no foreign transaction fees.
+• Global access with one debit card that works in 150 countries and territories with no separate foreign transaction fee just for using the card abroad.

 • Multi-currency support, so you can hold and manage 40+ currencies in one account.